greenLogic/frankmelendez/content/docs/partials/index.md

 ## Favicons

-Congo provides a default set of blank favicons to get started but you can provide your own assets to override them.
+Blowfish provides a default set of blank favicons to get started but you can provide your own assets to override them.
 The easiest way to obtain new favicon assets is to generate them using a third-party provider like [favicon.io](https://favicon.io).

 Icon assets should be placed directly in the `static/` folder of your website and named as per the listing below.
 If you use [favicon.io](https://favicon.io), these will be the filenames that are automatically generated for you, but you can provide your own assets if you wish.